 The bank of Nova Scotia, Chicago, a "Fortune 750 Corporate lender", will recruit on campus April 17, 1997, for an entry level position requiring a BS/Business/Finance degree with strong financial, accounting and computer skills.
 The Candidate will plan to return to graduate school within 2 years.

 To arrange an interview contact Ray Kelly 800-966-6682.
-Fax resume (312)201-4108 Farrakhan: Clinton policy will hurt peace prospects

-By SONYA ROSS Associated Press Writer

-WASHINGTON

-President Clinton is hurting the prospects for peace in the Middle East with a policy that too willingly "bows to the dictates Netanyahu,' Nation of Islam leader Louis Farrakhansaid Sunday.
-Appearing
+Fax resume (312)201-4108 Farrakhan: Clinton policy will hurt peace prospects By SHARON COHEN Flooding in the Associated Press Writer By SONYA ROSS Associated Press Writer WASHINGTON President Clinton is hurting the prospects for peace in the Middle East with a policy that too willingly "bows to the dictates of Netanyahu,' of Nation Islam leader Louis Farrakhan said Sunday.
+Appearing NBC's on

-NBC's "Meet The Press,